Skip to content

 Expand All

-Nominating Concert Band Students – Due September 29th
+Nominating Concert Band Students – Due Friday, September 19

-If you are a high school band director in the state of Florida, Georgia, or Alabama, please click the link below to nominate your students to the 2023 Tri-State Band Festival.
+If you are a high school band director in the state of Florida, Georgia, or Alabama, please click the link below to nominate your students to the 2025 Tri-State Band Festival.
 The following conditions must be met:

-• Only directors may nominate a student.
+• Only directors may nominate students.

 • Students must be in 11th or 12th grade to participate.